thecheeseman/zombies_v5_r13/README.md

 #### Revision 13.08

+    * Upped the Sten's melee time so you can now do 6 bashes per second as opposed to 3
+    # Fixed Recon's double jump from applying as last hunter
+    # Fixed Medic's health regen from applying to other classes / last hunter
     + Added classes from v6 : Recon, Support, Medic
     - Removed the ability to change weapons during the game
     + Added Indy's chat commands